mysql-workbench-schema-exporter/doctrine2-exporter/README.md

     whose type is a class.
 E.g. `\DateTime` would be type-hinted but not `object` or `string`.

     Default is `false`.

+  * `useBehavioralExtensions`

+    use Doctrine2 behavioral extensions like create table with name '_img' then can be auto create plugin support.

+    Default is `false`.
 #### Model Comment Behavior

   * `{d:bundleNamespace}AcmeBundle{/d:bundleNamespace}` (applied to Table)